 PINK GLASSWING BUTTERFLY

 This is a photo of a pink glasswing butterfly (Cithaerias merolina) from Peru.
 The wings of this butterfly are for the most part transparent.
-However, there is a limited range of viewing angles where the wing membrane reflects iridescent colors, as shown in the photos below.
-The hair-like structures on the wing are piliform scales.
-These help the butterfly shed water and may be used for defensive purposes (3).
+However, there is a limited range of viewing angles where the wing membrane reflects iridescent-like colors, as shown in the photos below.

 Approximate Photo Location (Underside)

 Field of view: ~1/4” x 3/8” (6.0mm x 9.0mm)